patshaughnessy/patshaughnessy.github.io/posts/2017-01-20-pointers-in-c-and-x86-assembly-language.markdown

 But while my C pseudocode is syntactically correct, it makes no sense.
-Negative array indices are normally invalid in C, and, of course, a C program would never directly reference the registers on the CPU directly like this to begin with.
+Negative array indices are normally invalid in C, and, of course, a C program would never directly reference registers on the CPU directly like this to begin with.

 In fact, a proper C program to add 42 would resemble the Ruby code I started with above: